akkeris/docs/getting-started/nodejs.md

 $ aka

 Hi!
 It looks like you might be new here.
-Lets take a second to get started, you'll need your akkeris auth and apps host in addition to your login and password.
+Lets take a second to get started, you will need your akkeris auth and apps host in addition to your login and password.

 Akkeris Auth Host (auth.example.io): auth.example.io